Image Similarity using An Ensemble of Context-Sensitive Models: Conclusions

 \section{Conclusions}

-In this paper, we addressed a new problem of developing image similarity models based on context-sensitive (CS) training datasets that contain images triples $(R, A, B)$ focusing only on a few reference images.
+In this paper, we revisited the problem of image similarity and proposed a solution based on context-sensitive (CS) training datasets that contain image triples $(R, A, B)$ focusing only on a few reference images.
 We trained a set of CS models, and our tests showed their ability to improve performance locally in their corresponding contexts but not globally when being applied to other contexts.
 We introduced a new approach to estimate a correctness manifold for each CS model based on imagery features and the testing results of the CS model.
-The estimated manifolds of CS models enable an ensemble strategy that predicts the correctness probability of each CS model dynamically for each input triple $(R, A, B)$ and determines the contribution of CS models accordingly.
-Our extensive experiments showed that our proposed methods performed the best in comparison with all existing models, simple ensemble models, and trained CS and global models.
+The estimated manifolds of CS models enable analytical ensemble strategies that predict the correctness probability of each CS model dynamically for each input triple $(R, A, B)$ and determines the contribution of CS models accordingly.
+Our extensive experiments showed that our proposed methods performed the best in comparison with all existing models, simple ensemble models, individual CS models, and models directly fine-tuned on random triples (global models).

-In addition, we have collected a dataset of 30k labelled triples, including eight CS training data sets (1k each) and a context-convolute (CC) dataset (22k).
-We are in the process of making this CoSIS dataset available in the public domain.
+In addition, we have collected a dataset of 30k labelled triples, facilitating the improvement and comparisons of the task of semantic similarity between images.
 In future work, we will further explore the paradigm of constructing ensemble models using CS models, which in many ways bears some similarity to human learning.